Particular/ServiceControl/src/ServiceControl.DockerImages/README.md

   This project is not automatically built when building the solution to keep the overall build time under control.
-  To build Docker images explicitely build this project.
+  To build Docker images explicitly build this project.